 Defined in header

 Function object for performing comparisons.
-Deduces the parameter types of the function call operator from the arguments (but not the return type).
+The parameter types of the function call operator (but not the return type) are deduced from the arguments.

 Member types